-The format of the reading circle is similar to that of a seminar discussion.
-Each session will have required pre-reading on the chosen topic, as well as some extra optional readings, which we will discuss thoroughly and critically during the session.
+The format of the reading circle was similar to that of a seminar discussion.
+Each session had required pre-reading on the chosen topic, as well as some extra optional readings, which we discussed thoroughly and critically during the session.

-Our facilitator will help with guiding the conversation and ensuring key points are discussed, aiding us in the process of delving deep and doing the work necessary in order to make an impact in the world.
+Our facilitators helped with guiding the conversation and ensuring key points are discussed, aiding us in the process of delving deep and doing the work necessary in order to make an impact in the world.